Professional Risk Managers' International Association

 The Professional Risk Managers' International Association (PRMIA) is a non-profit, member-driven professional organization that focuses on the development and education of the risk management profession.
 Its membership provides a network of risk professionals working to set standards for the global risk profession.
 PRMIA offers the Professional Risk Manager designation and several other certificate programs for professional certification purposes.

 Professional Risk Manager

 The Professional Risk Manager (PRM) designation is a professional certification offered by PRMIA.

 The designation was first awarded in 2004.
 The PRM is an "independent validation" of skills within the financial risk management profession, and professional ethics.
 The PRM and the FRM offered by the Global Association of Risk Professionals are often compared as being the two definitive risk management designations in the industry.

 PRM Candidates are required to pass two exams in sequence; both 4 hours in duration:

-Finance theory, financial instruments, and financial markets;
+(a) Finance theory, financial instruments, and financial markets;